 Norwegian Fjords Cruise Calendar

-Good for: Northern Lights, Fewer Crowds
+- Good for: Northern Lights, Fewer Crowds

-Bad for: Variety of Cruise Lines, Day Light Hours
+- Bad for: Variety of Cruise Lines, Day Light Hours

 The Northern Lights Promise

 The ships were originally designed to transport mail (and still do) as a result you won’t see all of the amenities that you’d find on new British or American cruise ships.

 Other Cruise Lines

 Other cruise lines do cruise the Norwegian Fjord during this time but they tend to be few and far between.

-Even in places lower down like Oslo they only experience around 6 hours of daylight a day in January.
+Even in places lower down like Oslo, they only experience around 6 hours of daylight in January.

-Good for: Price
+- Good for: Price

-Bad for: Weather
+- Bad for: Weather

 Cruise lines such as Celebrity, Holland America, Cunard, MSC, and Princess arrive on the scene.

-Cruises at this time of the year can be much cheaper than later on in the season so if you want to grab yourself a bargain this can be a good time to do so.
+Cruises in the spring can be much cheaper than later on in the season – so if you want to grab yourself a bargain this can be a good time to do so.

 What Is The Weather Like in Norway During April and May?

 I wouldn’t let this put you off cruising at this time of year though, I cruised to the Norwegian Fjords at the end of June and still had rain every day.
 It is just luck of the draw.

 To find out how to make the most of your Norwegian Fjord cruise, even in the rain, make sure you read this post:

 - Good for: Weather

-Bad for: Price
+- Bad for: Price

-The Norwegian Fjords is a very popular destination for family cruises because many depart from the UK and only take a week or two.
+The Norwegian Fjords are a very popular destination for family cruises because many depart from the UK and only take a week or two.